International & WAGGGS

 Permission to hold an international event is obtained from the Board of Girl Guides Australia following a request from a State Girl Guide Organisation.

 For States wishing to invite members from other countries to a State event, refer to Invitations from Australia to other countries (as below).

 The National Coordinator-International for Girl Guides Australia is kept informed of all planning and progress.

 Invitations from Australia to other countries

 Permission to invite international guests is obtained from the National Coordinator-International, Girl Guides Australia, through the State International Manager.

 Invitations to other countries are sent only by the National Coordinator-International for Girl Guides Australia.

 Invitations from other countries to Australia

 Any invitation from another country for Guides from Australia to attend an overseas event must be referred to the National Coordinator-International.

 A member intending to live overseas permanently or temporarily for more than 12 months may apply to the State International Manager for a transfer using an Overseas Transfer Form.
 This is arranged between the National Coordinator-International, Girl Guides Australia and the International Commissioner of the other country.

 Members representing Australia at overseas events must wear the correct uniform.
-Refer to the Uniform Booklet (July 2013)for specific requirements.
+Refer to the Uniform page on the GGA website for specific requirements.

 Members to travel to and from official events in uniform.